paulproteus/operations/CONTRIBUTING.md

 we do is well within the law, upholds our policies and seeks to be true to our values.

+All changes made to the Operations Guide are submitted as pull requests, unless the change is to fix a typo or there is a compelling need for a direct commit.
+Changes made to add clarity may be reviewed by any community member and then committed by the original contributor.
+Changes to policy require review and approval by both the CEO and COO.

 ## Style Guide